Laser Beam Machining: Definition, Working Principle And Application

 Capacitor

-A capacitor is used in the laser beam machining to operate the flash lamp in pulse mode as we know that the main job of a capacitor is to store charge and release when required.
+A capacitor is used in laser beam machining to operate the flash lamp in pulse mode as we know that the main job of a capacitor is to store charge and release when required.

 Laser Medium / Laser Discharging Tube